 As for me once the tree is lit up in my home, it means less social media time and more quality time.
 And it’s been lit for over a week now.
 So ladies gentlemen my owners will be taking more of my time going forward.

-I wish you a wonderful festive season and a prosperous new decade!
+I wish you a wonderful festive season and a prosperous new year!